joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 gateway as the standardized technology for understanding ingress.
 Given the problems they’re experiencing, that’s probably where they’re going to focus their efforts next.

+Another thing that's happening nowhere is that they have more than one team using the API gateway.
+Before, it was the two co-founders, then for a time it was just a single team.
+Now?
+Multiple teams own their own path on `api.example.com` and it's no longer optional to have the API gateway be the central point.

 -->